variint/variint.github.io/wiki/pruning.md

 The “lottery ticket hypothesis” refers to the claim that a randomly-initialized neural network contains a sub-network that can match or outperform the trained network when trained in isolation.

 ## Methods

-### Regularisation
-Sources: {cite:p}`he2023structured`, {cite:p}`zhan2019directed`

-Regularization can be used for learning structured sparse networks by adding different sparsity regularizers.

-Examples:
-- Group Lasso

-Group Lasso regularization is commonly used to sparsify filters in a structured manner.
-It can effectively zero out all weights in groups, thus filter-wise group lasso would zero out a whole filter and then the filter is removed from the convolution layer

 ### Granularity
 Sources: {cite:p}`hubens2020pruning`